Ongehoord Nederland: Controversies

 Over the years, several prominent members of ON left because of controversies.
 Co-founder Van der Heyden left in December 2019, after he had stated in an interview that ON would be open to all opinions, including defending pedosexuality or denying the Holocaust.
 Chair of ON's supervisory board, Taco Dankers, left in November 2021 after NRC had revealed antisemitic statements made by him and a foundation led by him.
 His successor, Gert Jan Mulder, left in November 2024 after de Volkskrant revealed discriminatory statements.
 Member of the supervisory board Rob Legeland resigned as well in November 2024, after de Volkskrant revealed discriminatory and racist statements.

 Programmes

 In 2020 and 2021, ON created their own Black Pete show, after the Sinterklaasjournaal had stopped using Black Pete.
-Because they were not yet a public broadcaster, they broadcast the show on YouTube and their own website.
-The programme was not allowed on television after they were allowed as public broadcaster.
+Because they were not yet a public broadcaster, the show was broadcast on YouTube and on their own website.
+The programme was not allowed on television after they had become a public broadcaster.

 In February 2022, the aspirant broadcaster started with its first television programme Ongehoord Nieuws, twice a week around lunch time.
-It started out positioning itself as news program, but this was changed to opinion program in August 2022.
+It started out positioning itself as news programme, but this was changed to opinion programme in August 2022.
 Presenters of the show include Raisa Blommestijn (2023–2024, 2024–present) and Arlette Adriani.